An ambitious collaborative project and public monument by artists YoHa and Critical Art Ensemble in partnership with Arts Catalyst

 From this research, the artists will create a public monument, using a local boat wreck, the 'Souvenir' - a 40ft 12 ton Thames bawley, rescued from the estuary mud.
 In Summer 2015, the boat was cleaned and re-configured, whilst sited in a prominent public setting on Belton Way, the main thoroughfare between Leigh-on-Sea station and the old town.

 Working with local craftsmans, the artists have laser cut the lost species into the vessel’s surface.
-Now the text has been cut into the boat’s surface and interior, she will be sailed back onto the marshes as a part of the local landscape again in 2016.
+Now the text has been cut into the boat’s surface and interior, she has been sailed back onto the leigh marshes as a part of the local landscape again in 2016.

 The project is intended to act as a monument of Leigh’s past and future, as well as to uncover and highlight local knowledge about the changing ecology, society and industry of the Thames estuary.

 In 2015 the artists sought stories and knowledge from local people:

 "We are seeking stories and knowledge of Leigh-on-Sea and Southend's lost history, culture, species, ingredients and ways of life.
 The artwork is dedicated to the people of Leigh and Southend and they are instrumental in how the artwork will be developed.
 The words engraved onto it will be directly informed by local people. "